 Besides the ingredients listed, you’ll need the following items:

-A Glass Bottle: Glass bottles are great for storing homemade cleaners made with essential oils!
+A 32-oz, Quart-Sized Glass Jar: Glass jars are great for storing homemade cleaners made with essential oils!
 Essential oils are known to cause plastic bottles to break down, so it’s safer to use glass.
-Glass bottles are usually inexpensive, and they’re an investment because they’re reusable.
-If you can, get the amber-colored kind.
-Darker glass helps your oils to stay potent and not be affected by heat or light.
-If you don’t have a glass bottle, you can use a glass jar.
+Glass jars are usually inexpensive, and they’re an investment because they’re reusable.
+We like the Easy-Busy Home brand because they combine 32-oz mason jars with plastic lids for super easy use.
+The metal lids will erode after a while and get rusty.

 A Funnel: This makes it easier to get your ingredients in the bottle.
 I highly recommend purchasing a funnel.
 It saves a lot of mess!

 Heavy Duty Cleaner with Essential Oils

 - 4 ounces purified or distilled water

 - 1 tablespoon citric acid (optional)

 - 32-ounce, quart-sized glass jar with plastic lid

 - Place your funnel in a glass bottle or jar and slowly pour in the water, vinegar, rubbing alcohol, and optional citric acid.